Jump to:

 It is important to approach the patient with thermal dysregulation with a strong suspicion for infection.
 When, causes of fever have been ruled out, then impaired thermoregulation should be considered as a diagnosis.

 Techniques to measure functional integrity of sudomotor nerves include the quantitative sudomotor axon reflex sweat test (QSART), analysis of the sympathetic skin response and the thermoregulatory sweat test (TST).
-In addition to these techniques, more recent developments have been introduced to reduce technical demands and interindividual variability such as the quantitative direct and indirect axon reflex testing or sudoscan.
-However, diagnostic accuracy of these tests remains to be determined.
+In addition to these techniques, more recent developments have been introduced to reduce technical demands and interindividual variability such as Sudoscan, which measures electrochemical skin conductance to assess sudomotor nerves.
+Recent studies suggest that Sudoscan findings are reliable and with high diagnostic accuracy.20

 There is no specific evidence-based protocol or algorithm for behavioral or drug treatment for this condition.